Ordered Reliability Bits Guessing Random Additive Noise Decoding

 Key to unlocking that promise is the development of algorithms that are inherently suitable for efficient implementation in circuits.
 One potential approach is the recently introduced Guessing Random Additive Noise Decoding (GRAND).
 Originally established for hard decision demodulation systems \cite{Duffy18,kM:grand}, GRAND provides ML decodings for any moderate redundancy block-code construction.
 It does so by sequentially removing putative noise-effects, ordered from most likely to least likely based on a statistical channel model, from the demodulated received sequence and querying if what remains is in the code-book.
 The first instance where a code-book member is found is the decoding.
 Pseudo-code for GRAND can be found in Algorithm \ref{fig:grand_alg}.

 \floatstyle{spaceruled} \restylefloat{algorithm}

 \begin{breakablealgorithm} {Guessing Random Additive Noise Decoding.
-Inputs: a demodulated channel output $y^n$; a code-book membership function such that $\code-book(y^n)=1$ if and only if $y^n$ is in the code-book; and optional statistical noise characteristics or soft information, $\soft$.
-Output: decoded element $c^{n,*}$; and the number of code-book queries made, $\GML$, a measure of confidence in the decoding.} \hrule
+Inputs: a demodulated channel output $y^n = (y_1, y_2, \ldots, y_n)$; a code-book membership function such that $\code-book(y^n)=1$ if and only if $y^n$ is in the code-book; and optional statistical noise characteristics or soft information, $\soft$.
+Output: decoded element $c^{n,*}$.} \hrule

 \end{breakablealgorithm}